 - Multi Signature: 1Ѧ per signature + 1Ѧ per signing account

 - Registering a delegate: 25Ѧ.

 All fees are paid to the forging node which processes the block containing those fees.

 For this to make sense, it’s worth knowing how ARK “forging” and “delegates” work.

 ARK forging and delegates

-There’s no set ARK coin supply limit or built-in deflation the way there is with other systems.
-Instead, having a set -second block time and a flat 2Ѧ mining reward results in reducing inflation year-on-year.
+There’s no set ARK coin supply limit, or built-in deflation the way there is with other systems.
+Instead, having a set eight-second block time and a flat 2Ѧ mining reward results in reducing inflation year-on-year.

-, the 51 delegates a total of 10,800 blocks per day, earning a total of 422Ѧ.
-At US$5 per Ѧ, each delegate earning over US$2,000 per day by being a forger, even before counting any transaction and other fees they earn in the process.
+At its current prices, the rewards of being an ARK delegate are considerable.
+The 51 delegates forge a total of 10,800 blocks per day, earning a total of 422Ѧ.
+At US$5 per Ѧ, each delegate is earning over US$2,000 per day by being a forger, even before counting any transaction and other fees they earn in the process.

 Users can put an upvote next to their delegate of choice, at the cost of 1Ѧ.
 To change it they can pay a further 1Ѧ.